Headaches

 Causes, signs, symptoms and remedies

-There are many different types of headache, some of them are so frustrating they can have a significant impact on people’s everyday life.
+There are many different types of headaches, some of them are so frustrating they can have a significant impact on people’s everyday life forcing the individual to modify activities of daily living.

 1. Double or blurred vision accompaining the headaches